codesinger/shu/doc/shu-manual.md

 It is not uncommon to have dozens of buffers open that are unrelated to the current task and this is a convenience function for closing many buffers that do not need to be open.

+#### buffer-number-lines ####
+[Command]
+ (Function: shu-buffer-number-lines)

+Create a buffer whose name is derived from the file name of the current buffer but with the string "-numbered" added to the name.
+Thus "foo.cpp" would become "foo-numbered.cpp" Into this new buffer, copy the contents of the current file with each line prefixed with its line number.
+This is designed for those times when you want to copy snippets of code with the line number in front of each line because you are commenting on code and want the person receiving the comments to sea the line number in front of each line.